 Link Retargeting Insights

-After a person clicks a link and leaves a web page, then you retarget him/her with a relevant piece of content.
+After a person clicks a link and leaves a web page, then you retarget them with a relevant piece of content.
 A perfect example is using short URLs for specific goods of an e-shop.
-That results in targeted advertising, as people will see an item they were previously interested in.
+That results in a targeted advertising, as users will see an item they were previously interested in.

-SMS and email marketing campaigns allow sharing, for example, of a link with a special offer, and then don't let visitors forget about a discount.
+Applyting retargeting in SMS and email marketing campaigns allow sharin a link with a special offer.
+After users have clicked that link but didn't made a disirable action, retargeting won't let visitors forget about the discount.

-As an alternative to installing the code on the website, Short.cm integrates with Facebook Pixel, Adroll, or any retargeting app from Segment.
-Select one of the apps, copy a retargeting pixel, and add it to your Short.cm account to launch retargeting.
+As an alternative to installing the code to the website, Short.io integrates with Facebook Pixel, Adroll, or any retargeting app from Segment.
+Select one of the apps, copy a retargeting pixel, and add it to your Short.io account to launch retargeting.
 After that, create an advertisement for re-engaging visitors.

-Short.cm transfers the information about clicks to the apps library so that the applications display the ads for those visitors who have clicked a short branded link.
-You don't need to be a developer; just use tracking ID to transfer data between two apps.
+Short.io transfers the information about clicks to the apps library so that the applications display the ads for those visitors who have clicked a short branded link.
+You don't need to be a developer; just use a tracking ID to transfer data between two apps.

-Retargeting is just a marketing tool, not a kind of magic that can solve all marketing problems and increase conversion.
+Retargeting is just a marketing tool, not a kind of magic that can solve all marketing issues and increase conversion.
 A successful sales funnel cannot exist without a helpful, high-quality service.

 What did you learn?